JeonghunLee/JeonghunLee.github.io/docs/project_technical_skills.md

 - :fontawesome-solid-blog:  **My Technical Blog (Tag-based Categories)**

-??? success "Summary"
+??? success "Various Experience and Deep Dive"
     Senior Embedded Firmware Engineer specialized in BSP development,
     with strong expertise in RTOS, Linux Kernel, and Android system bring-up across diverse SoC platforms such as
     TI (ARM + DSP), NXP i.MX, and other leading embedded/MPU architectures.

-??? note "Various Experience and Deep Dive"
+??? warning "Limited Tag Links and Public Content"
     Due to space limitations, not all technical details can be fully described here.
-    For in-depth explanations, design rationale, and implementation details,
-    please refer to the linked technical blog posts below.
+    Please refer to my technical blog for more detailed explanations.

 ??? tip "How to use these links"
     Click each **Tag link** to view all related posts at once.